-5 "Calendar year" refers to the calendar year of the (re-)export date ii.
+ii.
 Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being exported as a different species:- iii.
 Monitoring systems for recording the quantity of SBT exported:-

 Australia is not a range State for Pacific Bluefin Tuna which is the species most commonly mistaken for SBT.
-All Bluefin Tuna caught in the ETBF or WTBF are deemed as Southern Bluefin Tuna unless the operator obtains genetic testing or exports the fish to the Tokyo Metropolitan Central Wholesale Market and it is deemed to be a Pacific Bluefin Tuna on the sales documentation
+All Bluefin Tuna caught in the ETBF or WTBF are deemed as Southern Bluefin Tuna unless the operator obtains genetic testing or exports the fish to the Tokyo Metropolitan Central Wholesale Market and it is deemed to be a Pacific Bluefin Tuna on the sales documentation.

-As previously provided (Section 2), effective 1 January 2010, no SBT may be accepted for domestic sale, export or import, without the verified CCSBT CDS documentation.
 The CMAU02C form must accompany all transhipments, landings of domestic products, exports, imports and re-exports of SBT.
 The CTAU02A form must be completed and submitted when completing the associated CMAU02C form.
 In addition the REAU02 form must specify whether product is being re-exported or exported after landing of domestic product and whether the document accompanies a full shipment or partial shipment.
 The form details port of export, any applicable catch tagging form document numbers, a description of fish from previous CCSBT CDS documents, a description of the fish being exported, the export destination and final point of importation.
 For further details, refer to Section 2.

 iv.
-Process for validating4 and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form):- v.
+Process for validating and collecting the relevant CCSBT CDS documents (Catch Monitoring Form and depending on circumstances, Catch Tagging Form or Re-export/Export after landing of domestic product Form):- v.
 Reference to applicable legislation and penalties:- vi.
-Other relevant information3:-
+Other relevant information:-